360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Related Work

-\paragraph{Novel View Synthesis}~This method generates images with different viewing directions.
+This method generates images with different viewing directions.
 The task includes generating different poses transformed by a limited rotation \cite{Tatarchenko2015}.
-Dosovistsky~\cite{Dosovitskiy_2015_CVPR} proposed a learning based approach to synthesize diverse view variations; this method is capable of rendering different models of inputs.
+Dosovistsky~\cite{Dosovitskiy_2015_CVPR} proposed a learning-based approach to synthesize diverse view variations.
+This method is capable of rendering different models of inputs.
 Zhou \etal~\cite{zhou2016view} proposed appearance flow method to synthesize object with extreme view variations, but this method is limited to a single object with a homogeneous background.
-These existing studies handled objects with limited shape variances and inward looking view, while our work handles outward looking views with relatively diverse scenes.
+These existing studies handled objects with limited shape variances and inward-looking view, while the proposed work handles outward-looking views with relatively diverse scenes.